mavlink/mavlink-devguide/en/services/component_information.md

 Generally this means that new versions may add fields but should not delete them, and also that a recipient can ignore fields that it does not understand.

-The schema are *managed* in the same way as the standard MAVLink definitions (i.e. breaking changes are avoided and modifications require consensus of the MAVLink stakeholders (as provided by the MAVLink dev call).
+The schema are currently a work in progress and can be modified as needed.
+Once accepted, they will be under change control (*managed* in a similar way to standard MAVLink messages).

 ## File Locations/URLs